 Arts and Activism go hand in hand

 The event is one of many organizational efforts to make the festival as inclusive as possible: The performance spaces are wheelchair-accessible and scent-reduced, and simultaneous sign language translation is provided.
 In every introduction, the organizers point out that they are currently on the unceded territory of the Musqueam, Squamish, and Tsleil-Waututh First Nations, a practice acknowledging the fact that settlers took the land on which the city is built from the indigenous population illegally.
-Two “active listeners” at each event lend anyone their ear who was triggered at the festival; if needed, they are equipped with resources for further help.
-Privacy is also taken seriously – no one’s name or identity are disclosed without their permission, which lead to my decision to feature neither names nor photos in this article.
+Two “active listeners” at each event lend anyone an ear who was triggered at the festival; if needed, they are equipped with resources for further help.
+Privacy is also taken seriously – no one’s name or identity are disclosed without their permission, which led to my decision to feature neither names nor photos in this article.

 Many of the concepts and approaches also exist in Germany: Intersectionality is widely known in academic circles and often applied in university settings; active listeners are a part of most environmental activism camps; accessibility is an important issue for public services and education.
 However, I have never been to an art space in Germany that combined all of them in the way Verses does.
 This may be because I live in a smallish university town in the south of Germany, and it will take a while until the wave of innovation reaches us from cities like Berlin; but perhaps it’s because the close connection between arts and activism is particularly strong in North America.